chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

     7. ∀ ζ ∈ C:sub:`L`: Λ(ζ) ≥ 1 ∎

-Setion II.III: Sentence Classes
+Section II.III: Sentence Classes
 ------------------------------

+As the astute reader has no doubt surmised at this point, the foundational operation that defines a palindromic structure in Language is *inversion* (i.e. a method of reversal).
+What may not yet be clear is how this operation of inversion propagates through the hierarchy of entities defined over its domain.
+As this necessary structure of interdependent inversions between hierarchical layers becomes apparent, the mathematical description of a Palindrome will be analogous to a *"recursion of inversions"*.

+Theorem 2.3.4 of this section marks the first notable result obtained from the current formal system.
+This theorem will show the Character-level symmetries required by Palindromes propagate up through the Word-level of linguistics and manifest in conditions that must be imposed Word-level structure of a Sentence.

+Admissible Sentences
+^^^^^^^^^^^^^^^^^^^^

+The notion of an *Admissible Sentence* is required to prevent a certain class of Sentence inversions from invalidating the symmetry conditions of Palindromes derived in Section III.

+To see what is meant by this, consider the English sentence,

+    ᚠ = "strap on a ton".

+The Inverse of this sentence, *inv(ᚠ)*, is *semantically coherent* (Definition 2.2.1).
+By this it is meant every word in its inversion is part of the English language,

+    inv(ᚠ) = "not a no parts"

+However, this is not enough to ensure *inv(ᚠ)* is part of the Corpus. *Semantic coherence* is a  necessary condition, but not sufficient condition for the Inverse of a sentence to remain in the Corpus.
+A

+**Definition 2.3.1: Admissible Sentences**

+Let *p* be any Phrase from a Language's *n*:sup:`th` Lexicon **X**:sub:`L`(n).
+A String *t* is said to belong to the class of *Admissible Sentences of Word Length n* in Language **L**, denoted **A**(n), if it satisfies the following open formula

+    (∀ p ∈ **X**:sub:`L`(n): (t ∈ A(n)) ∧ (t = Π:sub:`i=1`:sup:`n` p(i))) ↔ t ∈ C:sub:`L` ∎

+TODO

+Invertible Sentences
+^^^^^^^^^^^^^^^^^^^^

 Similarly to the classification of Words, a special class of Sentences will now be classified according to their syntactical properties.
 In the study of palindromic structures, the notion of *Invertible Sentences* is essential.
 The definition, as is fitting in a work focused on palindromes, will mirror Definition 1.3.2 of an *Invertible Word*.

-Invertible Sentences
-^^^^^^^^^^^^^^^^^^^^

 The notion of Invertible Sentences will first be defined extensionally, and then clarified heuristically.
 The following definition and theorem mirror the mechanics of Definition 1.3.2 and Theorem 1.3.2 almost exactly.

-**Definition 2.3.1: Invertible Sentences** Let *ζ* be any Sentence in from a Corpus **C**:sub:`L`.
+**Definition 2.3.2: Invertible Sentences**

+Let *ζ* be any Sentence in from a Corpus **C**:sub:`L`.
 Then the set of Invertible Sentences **K** is defined as the set of *ζ* which satisfy the open formula,

     ζ ∈ K ↔ inv(ζ) ∈ C:sub:`L`